techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-upload-images-typescript-node-ionic-imports-decorators-async-await-formdata.md

 ## Uploading Image Files with Angular 9 `HttpClient` and `FormData`

-Now that we have added the code to retrieve the user identifier from the local storage and  select the file from the user drive, let’s add the method that actually uploads the selected file to the Node server along with the currently logged in user using Angular 9 `HttpClient` and HTML5 `FormData`:
+Now that we have added the code to retrieve the user identifier from the local storage and  select the file from the user drive, let’s add the method that [uploads the file to the Node server from Angular with FormData](https://www.techiediaries.com/angular-formdata/) along with the currently logged in user using Angular 9 `HttpClient` and HTML5 `FormData`:

       // src/app/profile/profile.page.ts